atpay/button-generator/README.md

 <sup>*</sup>Reads from STDIN a comma delimmited file with each line containing the
-email address you're sending the button to and the credit card token you've received from @Pay for that button:
+email address you're sending the button to and the credit card token you've

+<sup>**</sup>With a universal button the program doesn't look for an input stream, as it only ever generates one button.

+received from @Pay for that button:

     test1@example.com,TL1UwJFXVN7e4p6+0B5N8hy4qQyqeNxVllmC663MLcMupuAWXdHJ9g8PRAnlIh+AMZBgpaIrfWStZ5/3hYi6vCAV7q6+3M6LLqxk